yildizdb/yildiz/README.md

 # krakn

-graph-layer on top of MySQL
+graph-layer on top of SQL databases